 As the Group has no significant interest-bearing assets except for cash and cash equivalents and short-term bank deposits, the Group's operating cash flows are substantially independent of changes in market interest rates.
 The Group's exposure to changes in interest rates is mainly attributable to its borrowings with floating interest rates.
 These borrowings expose the Group to cash flow interest rate risk.
-To manage any exposure arising from the changes in market interest rates, the Group enters into interest rate swap, in which the Group agrees to exchange, at specified intervals, the difference between fixed and variable rate interest rate swap is not qualified as hedging for accounting purposes.
+To manage any exposure arising from the changes in market interest rates, the Group enters into interest rate swap, in which the Group agrees to exchange, at specified intervals, the difference between fixed and variable rate interest amounts calculated by reference to an agreed-upon notional principal amount.
+This interest rate swap is not qualified as hedging for accounting purposes.